What Is Mill Scale in Welding: And How to Weld Through It

 Do you need to remove mill scale before welding?

 If you weld fabrications that take heavy impacts or endure harsh conditions, you must remove the mill scale completely.
-However, if you weld small to medium-sized fabrications that will endure low static loads, you do not need to remove it.
+However, if you weld small fabrications or repair work that will endure low static loads, you do not need to remove it.

-As a general rule, to get the best overall welding results, you should always remove the mill scale.
-Removing mill scale is faster and cheaper than correcting a weld with defects that it can cause.
+As a general rule, to get the best overall results, you should always remove the scale.
+Removal is faster and cheaper than correcting a weld with defects.

-Welds must perform as expected for the long run, not just when produced in the workshop.
+Weldments must perform as expected in the long run, not just when produced in the workshop.
 Perfect welds need clean metals.

-However, there are situations when you do not want or you cannot remove it.
+However, there are situations when you do not want, or don’t have the means to remove it.

-In situations like these, and since the welds are not critical, you can weld over mill scale with the proper welding process and electrodes and save time and money.
+In situations like these, and since the welds are not critical, you can weld over scale with the proper process and electrodes and save time and money.

 How can you remove mill scale?

-The simplest and fastest way to remove mill scale before welding is by using an angle grinder with a grinding wheel or flap disc covered with silicon carbide abrasive material.
+The simplest and fastest way to remove mill scale is by using an angle grinder with a grinding wheel or flap disc covered with silicon carbide abrasive material.

-When the mill scale is fresh, it is firmly attached to steel and hard to remove.
+When mill scale is fresh, it’s firmly attached to steel and hard to remove.
 If you use manual or mechanical ways to remove it, you will notice that it tends to move around and remain on the metal.

-Many manufacturers produce wheels and flap discs to remove mill scale without mentioning their material.
-Most of the time, these products are pretty expensive and might still get clogged by fresh mill scale.
+Many manufacturers produce wheels and discs to remove scale without mentioning their material.
+Most of the time, these products are pretty expensive and might still get clogged.

 Other methods to remove fresh mill scale are:

-- Sandblasting has the best results overall if you want to remove all the mill scale for painting, but it is too much trouble if you only want to weld the joint.
+- Sandblasting has the best results overall if you want to clean the entire surface.
+But it’s too much trouble if you only want to weld the joint.

-- You can use several acids, but like sandblasting, it is time-consuming if you only want to weld.
+- You can use several acids, but like sandblasting, it’s time-consuming if you only want to weld.

 Inefficient methods to remove fresh mill scale are: